 Harold D. Morales

 Harold Morales (he/they) is an Associate Professor in the Department of Philosophy and Religious Studies at Morgan State University (MSU).
-His work is largely inspired by his family's spiritual roots in Central America and diaspora experience in Los Angeles.
-His research and teaching focuses on the intersections between race and religion and between lived and mediated experience.
-He uses these critical lenses to engage Latine religions in general and Latino Muslim groups in particular.
-Dr. Morales is now focusing on public scholarship initiatives through his research on mural art and community empowerment in the city of Baltimore and through the Center’s collaborative work.
+Their work is largely inspired by their family's spiritual roots in Central America and diaspora experience in Los Angeles.
+Their research and teaching focuses on the intersections between race and religion and between lived and mediated experience.
+They use these critical lenses to engage Latine religions in general and Latino Muslim groups in particular.
+Dr. Morales is now focusing on public scholarship initiatives through his research on mural art and community led/engaged work in the city of Baltimore and through the Center’s collaborative work, which include partnerships with the Black Church Food Security Network, Park Heights Urban Farm, the Fowler Art Museum at UCLA, the Institute for Diversity and Civic Life, and many more.
+Learn more about Dr. Morales & their work at:

 Amrita Bhandari